Directed by: Johnnie To || Produced by: Johnnie To, Wai Ka-Fai

 Clashes through dialogue and chameleonic maneuvering dominate over hardcore shootouts and overt violence.
 Characters exchange outfits and trade personas like one replaces cell phone covers or desktop wallpaper.
 Character interactions are terse, to the point, and effective.
 Drug War’s rhythmic, methodical pace makes great use of its disciplined runtime (105 minutes), utilizing its few shootout sequences as punctuation marks rather than extended pacing parameters unto themselves.

 Speaking of those shootouts, Drug War recall’s Michael Mann’s unforgettable high-volume sound FX editing, as well as Sam Peckinpah’s penchant for gruesome chaos.
 The movie’s action set-pieces forgo any soundtrack and instead rely on the aforementioned sound mixing, editing, and almost casual nature of its extreme violence.
-To violates the 180-degree rule at will, and some of the chaos becomes almost too hard to follow at times, but not the principle characters’ reactions to that chaos.
+To violates the 180-degree rule at will, and some of the chaos becomes almost too hard to follow at times, but not the principal characters’ reactions to that chaos.
 To’s lateral tracking shots and swooping crane shots are as smooth and precise as the characters’ marksmanship, capturing with uncomfortable clarity how brutal the destruction of the human body can be when no longer protected from modern law and order.
-Watching a policewoman get shot multiple times as she is already bleeding out on a grade school driveway is painful, but no more so than a seeing a Triad boss dragging another cop’s body across the street under his car axle, or seeing another criminal break his own wrist to escape handcuffs, limping in a pathetic attempt to escape his fate while handcuffed to the body of another cop, only to be executed by lethal injection moments later…

 Much of Drug War encapsulates this theme: You can run, but you can’t hide.
-Johnnie To sees this world in tribes, colliding forces, and yet the individual’s place in this overarching, inescapable street warfare is always paramount.
-Through admirable attention detail in action cinematography, geographic setting, and coldhearted, distinct characterizations, To wields an impressive crime action-piece over a memorable cultural landscape.
 Perhaps Drug War’s tonal personality can be best summed up by Sun Honglei’s response to an arrested drug trafficker, who accuses the former undercover police captain of betraying his trust, to which Sun, without blinking, headbutts him and responds: “I’m a cop.
 You’re a criminal.
 I didn’t betray you — I busted you.”

 ?
 Live or die… I’ll be with you.